cypherpunk-academy/2064/en/068_1918_2023_Interrogation_2.md

 ## **2023, 1918** Interrogation (2)

 <span style="font-variant:small-caps;">A dirty street café</span> in a shopping street somewhere in Addis Ababa.
 Marlene was sitting in a corner, halfway behind a column, drinking tea.
 Two native young men with black sunglasses looked over at her from a neighboring table.
-She looked away, reached into her backpack and took out the paperback.
-She was just about to start reading when suddenly a platform truck stopped and men in uniform and sunglasses jumped down.
+She looked away, reached into her backpack, and took out the paperback.
+She was just about to start reading when suddenly a platform truck stopped, and men in uniform and sunglasses jumped down.
 Three of them stood in front of the café with their submachine guns in front of them.
 On the other side of the street, something similar seemed to be going on.

 Marlene proud.
 She watched closely what was happening, put one hand on her backpack.